 Sticking to a strict academic curriculum can lead to stunted growth of an individual.
 There has been a lot of emphasis on co curricular activities in order to ensure the holistic development of an individual.
-These activities support the development of a student’s personality and giving them a chance to thrive beyond the subjects prescribed in the syllabus.
+These activities aid in a student’s personality development, giving him/her a chance to thrive beyond the subjects prescribed in the syllabus.
 Let’s first understand the meaning of curricular and co-curricular activities:

 Co-Curricular Activities can be defined as:

 “Activities that are recognized by a school or university, that fall beyond the domain of academic curriculum but is an essential part of a student’s life at an educational institute.
 Co curricular activities include sports, school bands, student newspaper etc. They may also be classified as ‘Extracurricular’ i.e. activities that are carried out beyond the regular course of study or operate as extra class activities.”